 EPA concurred with NMED’s smaller boundary recommendation for Sunland Park and classified the Sunland Park nonattainment area as marginal, allowing NMED 3 years to show that the area’s ozone levels will improve enough to meet the standard.
 All other monitors operated by NMED show compliance with the NAAQS and have a recommended designation of unclassifiable/attainment.
 Areas without an ozone monitor have a recommended designation of unclassifiable.

 EPA-designated nonattainment area boundary.
 Boundary map created by NMED, Air Quality Bureau.

-Before NMED can start the redesignation process, the nonattainment area monitors would need to demonstrate compliance with the standards for 3 consecutive years.
-NMED can then petition EPA to make a “clean data” determination and prepare a maintenance SIP for submittal to EPA.
+Before NMED can start the redesignation process, the nonattainment area monitors need to demonstrate compliance with the standards for 3 consecutive years.
+NMED can then petition EPA to make a “clean data” determination and prepare a maintenance State Implementation Plan (SIP) for submittal to EPA.
 Maintenance periods can last up to twenty years or more depending on the area’s ability to meet the standard.
 Once the final maintenance period is completed, a redesignation to attainment can be requested.

 How does nonattainment affect citizens and business owners?

 Reducing ozone benefits everyone by making breathing easier and protecting property.
 Some sources of air pollution may be subject to more stringent pre-construction permitting requirements to guarantee that their emissions do not worsen air quality within the nonattainment area.
 This may also apply to sources in areas outside the nonattainment area whose emissions may negatively impact the air quality in the affected area.

 Are surrounding communities impacted from a nonattainment designation?